Speech Development

 • Writing Tools: Using paper and pencil, dry-erase boards, or magnetic boards to write down messages.

-These apps are designed to facilitate communication and can be tailored to the individual’s needs:
+Using AAC Apps on Tablets or iPads: These apps are designed to facilitate communication and can be tailored to the individual’s needs:

 • PRC Saltillo – TouchChat: A customizable communication app with a variety of symbol-based vocabulary options.